 Employee Reporting Guidelines

-- If medical treatment is required, you or your employer should contact 1-800-624-2354 (or 1-800-735-2966 for the hearing impaired) 24-hours a day for the name of an authorized medical care provider in your area prior to seeking treatment.
+- If medical treatment is required, you should contact 1-800-624-2354 (or 1-800-735-2966 for the hearing impaired) 24-hours a day for the name of an authorized medical care provider in your area prior to seeking treatment.
 The State of Missouri may not pay for medical treatment if you do not utilize authorized medical providers.
 However, you may seek your own medical care with the provider of your choice at your own expense.

 - Unless it is an emergency, do not seek aid without informing your employer and going to authorized medical providers.

 - If it is an emergency, seek initial treatment at the nearest hospital emergency room or medical clinic.
 Then notify your employer as soon as possible.